Basilica-Cathedral of Our Lady of Altagracia

-The Basilica-Cathedral of Our Lady of Altagracia (in Spanish, Basílica Catedral Nuestra Señora de la Altagracia) is a Roman Catholic minor basilica and cathedral in the Dominican Republic dedicated to Our Lady of Altagracia, patroness of the nation.
+The Basilica-Cathedral of Our Lady of Altagracia (in Spanish: Basílica Catedral Nuestra Señora de la Altagracia) is a Roman Catholic minor basilica and cathedral in the Dominican Republic dedicated to Our Lady of Altagracia, patroness of the nation.
 It is in Salvaleón de Higüey.
 The basilica is the seat of the Roman Catholic Diocese of Nuestra Señora de la Altagracia in Higüey.

+The interior was completed in 1971.
 The cathedral was raised to the honor of a minor basilica by Pope Paul VI on December 17, 1970.
 It was visited by Pope John Paul II during his visit to the country in 1992.
+It also appears on the reverse of the Dominican Republic's 50-peso note.